 Sega Sammy Annual Report 2019

-According to Sega Sammy’s integrated report 2019, the Persona series has sold a total of 10.2 million units in its multifaceted rollout since its debut 23 years ago.
+According to Sega Sammy’s integrated report 2020, the Persona series has sold a total of 13.1 million units as of March 2020 in its multifaceted rollout since its debut 24 years ago.

-In last year’s annual report 2018, it was reported that the series had sold approximately 9.3 million units.
-Therefore, the Persona franchise has sold 900k more units within that rollout.
+In last year’s annual report 2019, it was reported that the series had sold approximately 10.2 million units.
+Therefore, the Persona franchise has sold 2.9 million units in a year.

-As with last year, the main reason behind this increase would be the free-to-play mobile game Shin Megami Tensei: Liberation Dx2, which was released in Japan on January 22, 2018 and in North America on July 23, 2018.
+Downloads for the free-to-play mobile game Shin Megami Tensei: Liberation Dx2—released in Japan on January 22, 2018 and in North America on July 23, 2018—contribute to this total number of units.